ProjectEvergreen/greenwood/www/pages/getting-started/optimizing.md

 ### Prerendering

-Greenwood provides a default browser-based rendering solution for generating HTML from JavaScript that is specially optimized for Web Components.
+Greenwood provides a built-in Web Component server-rendering solution for generating HTML from JavaScript that is specially optimized for Web Components, called [**WCC**](https://github.com/ProjectEvergreen/wcc).
+Below is how to easily opt-in to generating pure HTML from your JS.
+Static generation ftw!

 By adding a _greenwood.config.js_ file at the root of your project and setting the `prerender` option to `true`
 ```js